 - £40 for 60 minutes

 - £35 for 45 minutes (if applicable)

 - £30 for 30 minutes (discounted to £50 per hour with two 30 minute students back to back)

 Fees must be paid before the start time of the lesson.
-We are currently running a special for new students in which their first lesson is 50% off.

 The 24-hour cancellation policy stands as it does for normal lessons, meaning lessons cancelled within 24 hours of their start time will still need to be paid for.